-- Coordination between the Concours Committee Chair and the local convention planning committee. - Recruit local judges. - Assist with awards and trophies. - Assist with arrangements for the judges' lunches.
+- Coordination between the Concours Committee Chair and the local convention planning committee.

+- Recruit local judges.

+- · Assist with awards and trophies.

-These Concours d'Elegance rules must be used at all CORSA International Conventions and sanctioned regional conventions.
+These Concours d'Elegance rules must be used at all CORSA International Conventions, and sanctioned regional conventions.
 There are to be no local option exceptions to these rules, no different interpretations nor innovations at CORSA Concours.
 The contents of these rules provide the essential national standard of uniformity for the conduct of fair and impartial Concours d'Elegance.